Live Action Toy Story

 The movie had a world premiere at the charter school gym that our church formerly rented.
 It was a great night.

 Jesse and Jonason eventually decided to fly to Pixar studios uninvited after repeatedly sending letters and copies of the movie with no reply.
 They stood outside and passed out DVDs.
-It wasn’t as fun as it sounds, but we were having an adventure.
+It wasn’t as fun as it sounds, but they were having an adventure.
 Again, there wasn’t really a response, so they decided to put it on YouTube and see what would happen.
 What happened was a million views a day for a week and countless media e-mails and interview requests.
 So that was pretty cool.
 Finally, one of the e-mails was from Pixar.
 Specifically, Ed Catmull’s secretary inviting us for a tour.
 So the second time we went to Pixar, we were invited- and we brought more of the team.
 (I’ll put a cliff note here- Jonason actually went inside Pixar earlier in the summer of 2010 before they started thinking about making a movie.
 He just paid a lot of money to see an advance screening of Toy Story 3.)
 The tour seemed short.
 But we definitely felt like celebrities for a hot second.
 Pixar was very welcoming.
 Because I know you're thinking it- no, they didn’t give our movie “their blessing” (whatever that is).